CrazyProger1/Simple-XSS/README.md

 **Internal objects** are transferred to hook & payload main files using [Jinja](https://jinja.palletsprojects.com/) templating engine.
 It contains additional information that may be needed when loading a hook or payload.

-As you can see above it's used in example of hook code.

 #### Environment

 #### Metadata